wp-plugins/page-specific-menu-items/readme.txt

 * Check the items you want to hide from **pages > edit > Page Specific Menu Items**
 * View the page and the selected items should be gone.

+**How does this plugin works?**

+* This plugin adds 'hide_this_item' class to selected menu items.

+**Shall I install plugin first or create menu first?**

+* It does not matter whether you first create menu and then install this plugin or vice versa.

+**Does this plugin works on custom post type pages?**

+* Yes it does.

+**This plugin does not work for me?**

+* It should since it works by adding class.
+Only case it does not work is when 'hide_this_item' rules is overriden by other syles (having low value in specificity).
+* This is this plugins issue.

-If you found any bugs/issues please report and I'll try to fix them asap.
+Please read the readme.txt file line by line before commenting.
+Only after that give me 5 stars. :) If you found any bugs/issues please report and I'll try to fix them asap.

 == Installation ==